 The Department Financial Services monitors and manages the financial risks relating to the operations through internal policies and procedures.
-These risks include interest rate risk, credit risk and liquidity risk.
-Compliance with policies and procedures is reviewed by the internal auditors on a continuous basis, and annually by external auditors.
-The Municipality does not enter into or trade financial instruments for
+These risks include internal auditors on a continuous basis, and annually by external auditors.
+The Municipality does not enter into or trade financial instruments for speculative purposes.